perfectline/validates_existence/README.markdown

 It also supports `:allow_nil => true/false` and `:polymorphic => true` associations.

 Version 0.4.0 also adds Rails 3 support  (the appropriate version is used automatically).
+Version 0.5.0 introduces a new option - `:both` and changes the default behaviour of error attaching.

+#### Changes in 0.5.0

+In verions prior to 0.5.0 the error message was attached to the field which the validation was defined on.
+For example if the validation was on `:relation_id` field, then the error was accessible via `object.errors.on(:relation_id)`.
+The new default behaviour is attaching the error on both fields: `:relation` and `:relation_id` for convenience.
+This functionality can be controlled through the `:both` option, which accepts true/false value and defaults to true.

 ### Installation
 First install the gem: